rashi12121/ab-testing-experimentation-analytics/README.md

 The statistical tests, confidence intervals, and bootstrap analysis are used in the notebook to determine whether the observed improvement provides sufficient evidence for a product decision.

-> **Note:** The dataset is synthetic and created for learning and portfolio purposes.
-These results do not represent real company performance.

 ---